clnperez/envoy-ppc64le/README.md

 To get around the problem, just define that using bazel's `copt` flag:
 `bazel build --copt "-D __linux" @envoy//source/exe:envoy-static`
 PR submitted here: https://github.com/bombela/backward-cpp/pull/104

+3. gcc not found in path when building bazel-gazelle:
+This is fixed in upstream rules_go, and there is currently a PR open to update rules_go in envoy.
+If you need to patch earlier rules_go, you can follow the instructions found here: https://github.com/clnperez/envoy-ppc64le/issues/4#issuecomment-411799295

+4. `multiple definition of 'StacktracePowerPCDummyFunction()'` One project copied code from another, and didn't rename this function.
+I submitted a patch here: https://github.com/abseil/abseil-cpp/pull/152 and it's been picked up in envoy via https://github.com/envoyproxy/envoy/pull/4034.
+If you're building older envoy on Power, you can change that file in your sandbox by just replacing StacktracePowerPCDummyFunction with AbslStacktracePowerPCDummyFunction.